Esri/military-features-data/README.md

 ## Instructions

+**IMPORTANT NOTE:** If you just want to download the supported solution, please download the solution directly from the [ArcGIS Military Symbology Solutions site](#supported-solutions-using-this-data).
+This repo is primarily for editing, recreating, or logging issues with this data.

-* Clone/download the repository
+* Clone/download the repository.
-* Determine the Military Symbology solution.
+* Determine the Military Symbology solution [(see below)](#arcgis-military-symbology-solutions).
+* Edit and/or use the solution in the desired product.
+-or-
+* Use the utilities provided in this repo to recreate derived data from source data.

 ### ArcGIS Military Symbology Solutions